The Cairns Post: The Cairns Post 1883 - 1893

 The first incarnation of a newspaper called The Cairns Post was published first on 10 May 1883 and was founded by the ink manufacturer Frederick Thomas Wimble.
 The son of an English second-generation ink-maker migrated as a 20-year old for health reasons to Australia.
 He initially stayed in Melbourne but later moved to Sydney, carrying on with ink manufacturing.
 In 1883 he moved to Cairns, hoping to get involved in agriculture, but soon went into establishing the Cairns Post as a weekly paper appearing Thursdays with offices on Lake Street.
-From May 1887 forward the paper was published biweekly, appearing Wednesdays and Saturdays.
+From May 1887 forward the paper was published twice a week, appearing Wednesdays and Saturdays.

 In the economic depression following the Australian banking crisis of 1893 Wimble, who soon after his arrival in Cairns was elected alderman and in 1888 became the first member for the electoral district of Cairns in the Queensland Parliament, lost his fortune.
 This led also to the end of the Post.
 Wimble ended also his parliamentary career.
 He returned to Sydney "with nothing left but my good name".
 There he had renewed success and regained control of his former company there and published from 1906 Wimble's Reminder, which run until 1957.
 This left the Cairns Argus, founded in 1888 by William Graham Henderson, who initially came from Sydney to Cairns to join Wimble, as the sole newspaper in town.